 Participants who complete 3 or more tasks receive a t-shirt too!

-At the end of the contest, each organization will choose six finalists to receive limited edition Google Code-in hoodies!
+At the end of the contest, each organization will choose six finalists to receive limited edition Google Code-in jackets!
+Two finalists will be Runners-up and receive a Google Code-in backpack.
 Two finalists from each organization will be grand prize winners and go on a trip to Google Headquarters in California!